 The People’s Health Movement is a global network bringing together grassroots health activists, civil society organizations and academic institutions from around the world, particularly from low- and middle-income countries.34 It has a presence in around 70 countries.
 Its framework for action is its People’s Charter for Health, which endorses the Declaration of Alma-At and affirms health as a social, economic and political issue but above all as a fundamental human right.
 In 2005, when I attended the People’s Health Assembly in Cuenca, Ecuador, Dr. Halfdan Mahler symbolically passed the “Olympic flame” of the spirit of Alma-Ata to the People’s Health Movement – in part an expression of frustration that WHO had not done more to nurture this flame.
 The People’s Health Movement has provided an “Alternative World Health Report” from time to time (in 2006, 2008 and 2011) called Global Health Watch, which has been influential in highlighting in particular the social and political dimensions underlying the health problems of disadvantaged people in low- and middle-income countries.

 The US Agency for International Development’s Child Survival and Health Grants Program and the CORE Group have together provided a leadership role in forging community-based programming for maternal and child health and for advancing the child survival agenda.
 The Child Survival and Health Grants Program (CSHGP) funds U.S.-based NGOs to implement child survival grants.
 This program was initiated in 1986 following Congress’s historic earmark for child survival funding and was initially headed by Jim Grant’s son, John Grant.
-The program has provided funding and technical support to U.S.-based NGOs (called Private Voluntary Organizations, or PVOs, by USAID).
-This program has played a catalytic role in strengthening U.S. NGO efforts for community-based maternal and child health programming around the world.
-Although the amount of money provided by the CSHGP is modest and has actually declined in real terms over time (it has remained constant in U.S. dollars at around $20 million per year or less), the nature of the program has proved catalytic for virtually all of America’s leading NGOs working in global maternal and child health.
+The program has proved catalytic for leading NGOs working in global maternal and child health.
 The process of requiring baseline and household coverage surveys of key indicators, preparation of a Detailed Implementation Plan (based on the results of a baseline household survey), and mid-term and final evaluations conducted by independent consultants requiring approval by USAID has provided NGOs with a new approach to the professionalization of its programming.
 This, together with the technical support for interventions available through USAID, led to a transformation of programming for many NGOs.
 And this approach has been shared with and adopted by local NGOs throughout the world who have collaborated on these child survival projects.
 The project evaluations accumulated by USAID through this program over the past three decades constitute the most extensive library of child survival programming in the world.

 After a decade of experience with these programs, NGOs had learned the value of sharing experiences, knowledge and ideas about how to best improve child survival programming, which had been possible from the beginning through annual conferences for grant recipients.